 Core Values and Beliefs

-Glenwood Park offers a compelling alternative to conventional development by emphasizing the public realm, walkability, mixed uses, community, diversity, and quality over quantity.
+Glenwood Park was designed to offer a compelling alternative to conventional development by emphasizing the public realm, walkability, mixed uses, community, diversity, and quality over quantity.
 Community founder Charles Brewer took many of the photos on this page as he visited places that would inspire the design of Glenwood Park.

 A Walkable Community

 Glenwood Park pragmatically accommodates cars, but it is also designed for people.
 Cars travel slowly thanks to traffic calming street designs and sidewalks emphasizing pedestrian comfort and safety.
 There are plenty of interesting things to walk to, because of the fine-grained mix of uses.
 Walks are local, because the neighborhood is relatively compact.
 And walking is safe, because there are plenty of eyes on the street at all times.

 Glenwood Park’s site plan, as well as its construction and management procedures, emphasize resource efficiency, environmental protection and restoration.
 We incorporated elements of nature in the neighborhood and made them part of people’s daily experience.
 Our street trees are especially important.
 We’ve also intentionally created habitat that allows small wildlife to flourish.

 A Place for Commerce

 The commercial center of Glenwood Park has retail stores, four restaurants and a cafe.
 Because of its unique character, rare good urbanism, and easy access, Glenwood has become a popular destination for business lunches, afterwork gatherings and visits by travelers on the I20, I75 and I85 freeways.

 The residential elements of Glenwood Park cover the entire spectrum, from small condominiums above shops to detached single-family homes.
 We aspired to keep the scale of individual buildings rather small, which enhances our ability to have an attractive mix of housing types throughout the neighborhood.